 Choose how much SOL you would like to delegate and click Next.

-Once you’ve decided which validator you want to delegate to, Swipe to Confirm the transaction.
+Once you’re all set, Swipe to Confirm the transaction.

-Note: Delegated SOL is not immediately earning rewards.
-You only start earning rewards once the stake is delegated.
-Depending on network activity, there may be a 2+ day delay before your staked SOL is earning rewards.
+Remember: delegated SOL is not immediately effective.
+Depending on network activity, there may be a 2+ day delay before your delegated SOL is earning rewards.